Last Updated on May 9, 2023

 - Market economies.

 Within the Free Movement regime, there are several notable examples of free movement across the EU.
-One is that EU citizens can move throughout the EU area to live and work without having to obtain work authorization.
+One is that EU citizens can move throughout the EU area to live and work without obtaining work authorization.
 Instead, local residency registration is usually all that is required.
 The Schengen C visa is another option.
 This visa allows applicants to travel through the EU on one visa instead of multiple visas.

 Extra-Union Regime